Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Detecting Word Recovery in Hidden States

 which measures the proportion of unique canonical tokens whose identities are recoverable from the layer-$\ell$ hidden states.
 This set-based formulation captures whether the model has internally reconstructed the lexical identities present in the input, independent of their specific positions in the character sequence.
 Tracking $R^{(\ell)}$ across layers allows us to characterize when and how word-level representations emerge during processing.

 Because our recovery metric aggregates decoded tokens across the entire character sequence, it may overestimate recovery by allowing tokens to be detected outside their original character spans.
 To address this potential concern, we include an ablation in Appendix~\ref{sec:appendix_ingroup_decoding} that restricts decoding to in-group character ranges, verifying that our core conclusions about the timing and prevalence of word recovery remain unchanged.
+We further verify that word recovery generalizes beyond character-level tokenization to random segmentation settings, and analyze recovery behavior across different token lengths (Appendix~\ref{sec:appendix_generalization}).

 \paragraph{Experiment.} We measure the word recovery score across four datasets (ARC-E, ARC-C, CSQA, and OpenbookQA) and three models (Gemma-2-9B-It, Qwen2.5-7B-Instruct, and Llama-3.2-3B-Instruct) at every transformer layer.
 Unless otherwise specified, we use $K=5$ for top-$K$ decoding when computing recovery scores (see Appendix~\ref{sec:appendix_k_choice} for an analysis of robustness to the choice of $K$).
 Table~\ref{tab:tokenization_robustness} summarizes the maximum recovery score achieved across layers for each model and dataset, while Figure~\ref{fig:word_recovery} reports the full layerwise recovery curves.
 Across all settings, we observe that word recovery is a universal phenomenon: all models are able to recover a substantial fraction of canonical word tokens from character-level inputs in their hidden states.
-The maximum recovery scores range from 57.7 to 96.8 across models and datasets, indicating that a large portion of lexical information is internally reconstructed despite the absence of canonical tokenization.
+The maximum recovery scores range from 51.1 to 96.8 across models and datasets, indicating that a large portion of lexical information is internally reconstructed despite the absence of canonical tokenization.
 Moreover, within each model, recovery curves are highly consistent across datasets, suggesting that word recovery reflects a model-level property rather than dataset-specific behavior.